Sixpenny Wood Wind Farm Fund

 Then follow the link below to apply.

-Finally, attach your supporting documents to your application.
+Next, attach your supporting documents to your application.
 Alternatively, you can email them to the office.
-Your application is only complete when we have received all your supporting documents.
+Finally, your application is only complete when we have received all your supporting documents.

 When to apply?